oss-tsukuba/nextcloud-gfarm/README.md

     - NOTE: Do not share GFARM_DATA_PATH with other nextcloud-gfarm.
 - GFARM_BACKUP_PATH: Gfarm backup directory
     - NOTE: Do not share GFARM_BACKUP_PATH with other nextcloud-gfarm.
-- GFARM_CONF_DIR: path to parent directory on host OS for gfarm2.conf
+- GFARM_CONF_DIR: path to parent directory on host OS for the followin files
+     - gfarm2.conf: Gfarm configuration file

+Gfarm parameters (if necessary)
-Gfarm configuration parameters (specify only required items) (default values are listed in docker-compose.yml):
+(default values are listed in docker-compose.yml):

 - GFARM_CONF_USER_DIR: path to parent directory on host OS for the following files (Please make a special directory and copy the files)